FitzwilliamMuseum/egyptiancoffins/_coffinsincontext/sara_report.md

 encouraged, and an innovative, outside-the-box approach, or shall I say outside the coffin, is supported.

-One of the key things I believe Helen and Julie are always very keen on, and I certainly agree, is [the involvement of Egyptian researchers](images/coffinsincontext/7.jpg).
+One of the key things Helen and Julie are always very keen on, and I certainly agree, is the importance of [the involvement of Egyptian researchers](/images/coffinsincontext/7.jpg).
 In my opinion, if we are to really address notions of decolonisation of Egyptology and museums then we ought to think that the most crucial part of decolonizing is inclusiveness, accessibility and exchange of research between Egyptian researchers and researchers in the rest of the world.
 It is very important not only to